Hearn family

 The Hearn family is a family of Anglo-Norman origin.
 The name's original spelling in the 11th century was Heron or Heroun.
-As early as the 17th century, the spellings Hearn, Hearne, and Harn would also appear in England and the United States.
+As early as the 17th century, the variant spellings Hearn, Hearne, and Harn would also appear in England and the United States.

 The Hearn family has sometimes been incorrectly linked with the Irish ancestral name Hearn.

 Origin

 The surname Hearn is thought to be derived from Hairun, a settlement near Rouen, Normandy.
 The name can be traced back to the English settlement after the Norman Conquest.
 The Clan Heron, a border-raiding clan along the Anglo-Scottish border, would settle at Chipchase Castle in the 17th century.

 History

 In England

 After the name's establishment in England from its Norman origin of Hairun in the eleventh century, numerous variations in the name's spelling would develop, including Heiron, Heron, and Herne.
 Alternate uses of the word occur in Old English as hyrne, meaning a nook or a corner of land or in a bend.
 In a glossary originating from Newcastle upon Tyne in 1825, both Hearn and Harn were used interchangeably to refer to a "coarse linen cloth" among the citizens of Newcastle.

 The variant spelling Heron has incorrectly led the name to be confused with the Irish name O'Heron (of which later variations would also include Heron and Hearn), an Anglicized form of the Gaelic Ó hUidhrín.
-The names, however, are of different origin.